c9/docs.c9.io/src/faq/faq_general.md

 ### How can I upload local files to my project?

-Either use drag a local file directly from your desktop into the Cloud9 file tree, or use the "File > Upload Local Files" menu item.
+Either drag a local file directly from your desktop into the Cloud9 file tree, or use the "File > Upload Local Files" menu item.

 ## How can I download my project files?